 A print reproduction is created from a professional, high-quality digital capture of an original artwork.

-Open Edition prints are prints which are printed indefinitely, whereas only a certain number of Limited Edition prints are made.
+Unlike open edition prints which may be printed indefinitely, only a certain number of Limited Edition prints are made.
+The maximum number of prints for this piece is listed in the description section.

 For more information on our printing and framing options and policies, please visit our Prints Explained page.